 Benefits of cobot welding

-- Productivity: Human workers naturally slow down the longer they work.
-Welding cobots continue to produce the same quantity of output given a specific programmed task, regardless of how long it takes.
+Productivity: Human workers naturally slow down over time, while welding cobots can continue to produce the same quantity of output given a specific programmed task, regardless of how long it takes.

 How do my welders work with a cobot?

-Why should I invest in a welding cobot?
+Why should I invest in a cobot welder?

 The welder shortage is real and will not resolve in the near future.